MJx0/AndKittyInjector/README.md

 # Inject into an already-running process by PID.
 ./AndKittyInjector --pid 12345 --libs /data/local/tmp/libtest.so

-# Inject into an already-running process by package name.
-./AndKittyInjector --package com.target.package --libs /data/local/tmp/libtest.so

 # Launch the app, then inject two libs, using memfd dlopen, with a 1s delay and 3s remote-call timeout.
-./AndKittyInjector --package com.target.package \
-    --libs /data/local/tmp/lib1.so /data/local/tmp/lib2.so \
-    --launch --memfd --delay 1000000 --timeout 3000
+./AndKittyInjector --package com.target.package --launch --memfd --delay 1000000 --timeout 3000 --libs /data/local/tmp/lib1.so /data/local/tmp/lib2.so

-# Wait for the app to be launched (by the user or the system) and inject as soon as it appears.
+# Wait for the app to be launched (by the user or the system) and inject as soon as it appears using memfd dlopen.
-./AndKittyInjector --package com.target.package --libs /data/local/tmp/libtest.so --watch
+./AndKittyInjector --package com.target.package --watch --memfd --libs /data/local/tmp/libtest.so

 # Inject as soon as the first native/emulated dlopen call happens after launch.
-./AndKittyInjector --package com.target.package --libs /data/local/tmp/libtest.so --launch --bp-ld
+./AndKittyInjector --package com.target.package --launch --memfd --bp-ld --libs /data/local/tmp/libtest.so

 # Inject on a breakpoint at a specific symbol in a specific binary.
-./AndKittyInjector --package com.target.package --libs /data/local/tmp/libtest.so \
-    --launch --bp-sym /libc.so malloc
+./AndKittyInjector --package com.target.package --launch --memfd --libs /data/local/tmp/libtest.so --bp-sym /libc.so malloc

-# Inject hidden (removed from /proc/pid/maps and the linker's solist), unload after JNI_OnLoad runs.
-./AndKittyInjector --pid 12345 --libs /data/local/tmp/libtest.so --hide --free
 ```

 ## Embedding as a library